• Skip to primary navigation

 What is Dragon Fruit?

-Dragon fruit, aka pitaya, is a tropical delight belonging to the cactus family.
+Dragon fruit, aka pitaya, is a tropical delight belonging to the cactus family - see rambutan vs dragon fruit comparison for how they differ.

 It stands out with its vivid colors and dragon-like look.